BarryCui/zabbix-templates/Template-H3C-AC-Discovery/README.md

 # Note
 To be clear, here's an example of the content of my tag:

 AP39  //Here AP39 is one of my AP names.
+I added it by hand.

-Current stations: {10.0.200.253:hh3cDot11ApStationCurAssocSum[ap39].last(0)} //And the second line shows dynamic statistics of the current stations of ap39, in which                                                                                          10.0.200.253 is the IP address of my AC,last(0) means to get the latest data.
+Current stations: {10.0.200.253:hh3cDot11ApStationCurAssocSum[ap39].last(0)} //The second line shows dynamic statistics of the current stations of ap39, in which                                                                                                10.0.200.253 is the IP address of my AC;
+                                                                               The second part you can copy from item key names;
+                                                                               last(0) means to get the latest data.
                                                                                You can just replace the IP of AC and the name 'ap39' in [] with your own values.

 # Changelog